 How to get super glue off skin

-2. Consider scrubbing the area with a sponge or washcloth but be gentle and use light pressure.
+2. Scrub the area with a sponge or washcloth—but be gentle and use light pressure.

 How to remove super glue from glass

-The good news when it comes to removing super glue from glass is that it is pretty durable, so you shouldn’t have any problem using any of the more powerful solvents on this list to remove super glue.
-Peters maintains that your best option is going to be acetone/nail polish remover followed by rubbing alcohol-based products.
-Lighter fluid—which can also help remove nail polish from certain surfaces—is also an option.
+The good news, when it comes to removing super glue from glass, is that it is pretty durable.
+Peters maintains that your best option is going to be acetone/nail polish remover, followed by rubbing alcohol-based products.
+Lighter fluid is also a good option.

-2. Blot the area and make some circles with vigorous pressure.
+2. Blot and rub in small circles with firm pressure.

 4. Repeat as needed.